digital-archives/HISTGA1011/slides/week_02_slide_deck.md

 ---

-# Definition: Dissemination Information Package (DIP)
+## Definition
-—
+# Dissemination Information Package (DIP)

-The__Dissemination Information Package (DIP)__ is derived from one or more AIPs, and is received by the Consumer (i.e. end-user) in response to a request (e.g. searching an online catalog).
+The **Dissemination Information Package (DIP)** is derived from one or more AIPs, and is received by the Consumer (i.e. end-user) in response to a request (e.g. searching an online catalog or finding aid).

 <!--presenter notes